 Will saying YES be detrimental to my current situation?

-Your current situation translates into the tasks, projects, goals, commitments and responsibilities that make up a big chunk of your life.
-If saying YES impedes on these areas, then it’s probably best that you say NO. But if it doesn’t impede on these areas then it will probably be more worthwhile for you to say YES instead, especially if saying YES helps fulfil the needs you identified earlier.
+Your current situation translates into the tasks, projects, goals, commitments, and responsibilities that make up a big chunk of your life.
+If saying YES impedes on these areas, then it’s probably best that you say NO. But if it doesn’t impede on these areas then it will probably be more worthwhile for you to say YES instead, especially if saying YES helps fulfill the needs you identified earlier.

 If the choice you make is a resounding YES, then that’s awesome. 🙂 However, do keep in mind that at times saying YES can be quite dangerous.
 Let’s take a look at these dangers in the final section of this article.